SebastianReyes2005/LinearAlgebraProject/LinearProject2/Probabilistic Analysis of Stock and Bond Gapping by Linear Algebra.md

 to approximate the values of each value of $x$, as displayed in **Figure 16** and plotted in **Figure 17**.

-**CBT, UNSURE ABOUT WHETHER APPROPRIATE TO LABEL DAYS AS 1-10, OR KEEP X AS INDEX VALUES**

 **Figure 16:**